SharminPeu/superhero-direction-website/README.md

-# Getting Started with Create React App
+# Annual Salary Increment 2022 of company Fresh Foods Ltd.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was css and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts